You're all set!

 Q6.
 What are the most commonly used termite treatment chemicals in professional pest control?

-Ans.
-Common termite treatment chemicals include fipronil, imidacloprid, and hexaflumuron, known for their effectiveness in eradicating termite colonies.
+Ans: Common termite treatment chemicals include fipronil, imidacloprid, and hexaflumuron, known for effectively eradicating termite colonies.